deduce-dev/dac-man/docs/plugins/csv.md

 which is not possible when considering the values as text.
 For example, if `a = datetime(2019, 1, 11)` and `b = datetime(2019, 1, 13)`, `a - b = timedelta(-2 days)`.

-To properly account for both of these aspects, the Dac-Man CSV plug-in creates two tables in two different formats.uses a dual format when creating the data table.
+To properly account for both of these aspects, the Dac-Man CSV plug-in creates two tables in two different formats to manage the tabular data.

 First, the content of the source file is loaded in a table applying the least possible amount of processing.
 The format of this table is called `orig`, for "original".